 An SD card is significantly different from regular storage medium.
 The longevity of an SD card depends mostly on how often data’s erased and rewritten on the card.
 It explains why professional photographers tend to have to replace their cards every few months.
 With every write cycle, the card becomes a little more “used”.
 Write-cycle technology built into the card make it possible for a card to last for many years.
 Thus, writing spreads across the entire capacity of the card.
 It’s not focused on wearing out 1 particular block.
 This is termed ‘wear leveling’.

-Although the card does have a possibility of being worn down through consecutive write cycles, it is not the only way that the SD card can fall victim to data failure and corruption.
-Most of the other cases have to do with the physical housing of the card or corrosion on the pins that form the interface between the hardware and the card.
-The SD card is housed in plastic and if this plastic is exposed to large amounts of heat and humidity it can become brittle and crack or break, making it unsuitable for use in any hardware medium.
-The pins that are used for interfacing the card with the devices can also be corroded due to high humidity or oxidation in the atmosphere.
-These situations usually lead to the actually card being inaccessible and so the data contained therein can be counted as a lost cause.
+SD cards have a possibility of being worn down through consecutive write cycles.In fact, it’s not the only way an SD card can fall victim to data failure and corruption.
+Most of the other cases have to do with the physical housing of the card.
+In comparison, corrosion on the pins that form the interface between the hardware and the card fail.
+An SD card’s housed in plastic.
+And, if this plastic’s exposed to large amounts of heat and humidity, it can become brittle and crack or break.
+Therefore, making it unsuitable for use in any hardware medium.
+The pins used for interfacing the card with the devices can corrode due to high humidity.
+Oxidation in the atmosphere is also a factor.
+These situations usually lead to the actual card being inaccessible.
+Thus, the data contained becomes lost.